 Is an Aviation Degree Right for You?

 One of the more popular fields of study nowadays is aviation.
-Many international students have been flocking to the degree path in hopes of a career in the air.
+Many international students have been flocking to this degree path in hopes of a career in the air.
 While the prospects are exciting, international students should ask themselves if a degree in aviation right for them.

 Is a Career in Aviation Right for You?

 Many students decide to study aviation in the US.
 While some hope to start careers as pilots, others want to work in a vibrant industry.
 There are several different degrees available in aviation, and international students should make sure they know which degree is best for them.
 Are you looking to fly?
 Do you want to be in aviation maintenance or aviation management?
 Are you interested in air traffic control?
 These are all questions that students should explore.
 While they all are amazing opportunities, all veterans in the aviation field will tell prospective students one thing: you need to have a passion in order to be successful.